GaryCooper-pm/PP5-eCommerce-project/README.md

 ![pixelmixel logo](static/assets/images/README-images/pixelmixel.png "Pixel Mixel Logo")

-Welcome to my fifth Code Institute diploma project.
+Welcome to my Fifth Code Institute Diploma Project.

 # INTRODUCTION AND OVERVIEW
-For my fifth project I decided to create a bicycle service eCommerce store.
+For my Fifth Project I decided to create a bicycle service eCommerce store.

 '**Blue Turtle**' is a simple eCommerce store where users can register an account with Blue Turtle Bicycle Servicing and purchase specific services.